Understanding Federal Gift and Estate Tax

 Understanding how the unified tax system works and using the system to your benefit can help save your property for your beneficiaries and reduce your potential estate tax liability.
 One method you can use to accomplish those goals: the estate freeze.
 As the name implies, an estate freeze fixes the value of your estate at its present value.
 The strategy involves the transfer an asset (through a variety of methods) to your beneficiaries with the main goal of removing any future appreciation of that asset from your gross estate and thus potentially reducing any estate taxes that may be due.
-This could help minimize estate taxes because no future growth of your assets will be included in your estate at death.
+This could help manage estate taxes because no future growth of your assets will be included in your estate at death.
 The future appreciation will be attributed to your beneficiaries.
 Consult your tax professional before structuring any estate freeze strategy so you don't run afoul of any tax rules.
 Depending on the strategy used, the transfer may trigger capital gains tax or generation-skipping transfer tax (GSTT) and/or gift tax liability and rules can change.

 Why It’s Important to Estimate Estate Taxes

 It's vital you understand tax liability in order to achieve your estate planning goals.
 Arriving at a good estimate on your estate taxes can help you save your property for your heirs or beneficiaries, start your thinking on how to accommodate payment of the estate tax bill and related expenses and find ways to reduce the tax liability.
 Although estimating estate taxes can be complex, don't be overwhelmed.
 The peace of mind that comes with implementing a successful master estate plan should be worth your time and trouble.

 Finding tax-efficient strategies to preserve your estate can be a challenge.
 RBFCU Investments Group can help you understand your options and find the most efficient strategy for your situation.
 It’s also a good idea to consult with a professional tax advisor.
 To schedule a no-cost, no-obligation initial consultation with an RBFCU Financial Advisor, please call 1-888-294-0202 today.